WeegeeNumbuh1/FlightGazer/README.md

 <!-- end title section -->

 ## About
-This is a personal/hobbyist project that was heavily inspired by [Colin Waddell's project](https://github.com/ColinWaddell/its-a-plane-python), but entirely driven by **real-time [ADS-B](https://aviation.stackexchange.com/questions/205/what-is-ads-b-and-who-needs-it/213#213)** (and optionally UAT) data emitted by aircraft.
-It was originally conceived as a way to log aircraft flyby counts and to get a glance at ADS-B receiver site metrics without the need to fire up a webpage.<br>
+This is a personal/hobbyist project that was heavily inspired by [Colin Waddell's project](https://github.com/ColinWaddell/its-a-plane-python) (v1), but entirely driven by **real-time [ADS-B](https://aviation.stackexchange.com/questions/205/what-is-ads-b-and-who-needs-it/213#213)** (and optionally UAT) data emitted by aircraft.
+It was originally conceived as a way to log aircraft flyby counts and to get a glance at ADS-B receiver site metrics without the need to fire up a webpage.

-Uses the [tar1090 database](https://github.com/wiedehopf/tar1090-db) for aircraft type and owner along with an internal database for airline lookup by callsign.<br>
+Uses the [tar1090 database](https://github.com/wiedehopf/tar1090-db) for aircraft type and owner along with an [internal database](https://github.com/WeegeeNumbuh1/FlightGazer-airlines-db) for airline lookup by callsign.<br>
 Uses the FlightAware API to get an aircraft's departure and destination airports.

 Designed primarily to run on a Raspberry Pi and Raspberry Pi OS, but can run on other setups (your mileage may vary).